msspprojects/Homework4-MA615/README.md

-# MA615
+# MA615 HW4
-This is the repository for MA615 homework
+This is the repository for MA615 homework4